yeojunjie/tp/docs/UserGuide.md

 Notes:
 - `<studentName>` should be alphanumeric and should not be blank
 - `<phoneNumber>` should only contain numbers, and it should be at least 3 digits long
-- `<email>` should contain in the format: local-part@domain
+- `<email>` should contain in the format: `local-part@domain`
-  - local-part should only contain alphanumerics and these special characters, excluding the parentheses, (+_.-)
+  - `local-part` should only contain letters, numbers, and the special characters `+`, `_`, `.`, and `-`
-  - local-part should not start or end with any special characters
+  - `local-part` should not start or end with the above-mentioned special characters
-  - domain should be at least 2 characters long
+  - `domain` should be at least 2 characters long
-- `<tutorialGroup>` should follow the format Txx, where x is a numeric value, and it should not be blank
+- `<tutorialGroup>` should follow the format `Txx`, where `x` is any digit.
-- `<tags>` should be alphanumeric with no white space
+- When specifying tags, each tag can only contain letters and numbers.
+No spaces are allowed.

 ### Remove students: `student delete`

 - Command `student delete <indices>`
-- Removes the indexed students(s) from the list of students
+- Removes the indexed student(s) from the list of students

 Notes:
 - Each `index` must be a positive integer which corresponds to an existing student
-- You can delete multiple students at once by separating the indices with a space. e.g. `student delete 1 2 3`
+- You can delete multiple students at once by separating the indices with a space, e.g. `student delete 1 2 3`

 ### Edit students: `student edit`